nebari-dev/nebari/docs/source/02_get_started/06_troubleshooting.md

 Complete installation to follow along.

-By default, K9s starts with the standard directory that is set as the context (in this case Minkube).
+By default, K9s starts with the standard directory that is set as the context (in this case Minikube).
 To view all the current process press `0`:

 ![Image of K9s termina UI](../meta_images/k9s_UI.png)